86challenge/rules/rules.typ

   + Vehicles in this class are only allowed performance modifications included in this section.

-  + In order to balance performance between Gen. 1 and Gen. 2 cars, a time handicap will be added to Gen. 2 lap times, according to the table below.
+  + *Time Handicap*: In order to balance performance between Gen. 1 and Gen. 2 cars, a time handicap will be added to Gen. 2 lap times, according to the table below.
 The same handicaps are used whether the track is run in the clockwise or counterclockwise direction.
 For any tracks/configurations not listed below, the closest comparable track configuration will be used.
     #table(
       columns: 2,
       align: (left, center),
       table.header(
         [Track],
-        [Handicap Time (s)],
+        [Time Handicap (s)],
       ),

       [#highlight[Buttonwillow Raceway \#1]], [#highlight[2.5]],